luisguzman02/houz.io/README.md

 #Contribute
 * Send email to owner to add you as contributor and for access to trello.
-* Pick a feature, error or improvement from trello list
+* Pick a feature, error or improvement from trello list.
-* Create feature branch and try to make as less committs as possible
+* Create feature branch, code and committ.
-* Create pull request
+* Create pull request.